 - Prior to welding of any structural steel, the contractor must submit and have an approved WPS.

-- After approval of a WPS by the Office of Materials, they will verify the qualifications of the contractor and their welding personnel.
-During the welding process a materials inspector will observe and inspect the structural steel welding being performed including review of all required testing of completed welds.
+- After approval of a WPS, they will verify the qualifications of the contractor and their welding personnel.
+During the welding process, a materials inspector will observe and inspect the structural steel welding being performed including review of all required testing of completed welds.

 - Critical aspects of the welding process include: correct current settings, joint preparation, welding position, preheat temperature, and interpass temperature.
 The last two if not well controlled can result in damage to both the structural steel base metal and the actual weld metal being applied.